AmiDug/BrazilPipeline/README.md

 Finally model evaluation calculate each model's performance with metrics such as R^2, RMSE, MAE and MAPE, it also logs and create artifacts in MLflow.

-The datasets consists of around 100k transactions made between the years 2016 and 2018 och the Brazillian E-commerce website Olist[1].
+The datasets consists of around 100k transactions made between the years 2016 and 2018 from the Brazillian E-commerce website Olist[1].

 There are many 9 different datasets including for customers, geolocation, order items, order payments, order reviews, orders, products, sellers and product categories.